 The District shall allow students to charge up to 10 reimbursable meals, the cost of which shall be assessed to the student's parents.
-Whenever a student incurs a charge or the District serves the student an alternate meal, the District shall send a written notice to the student's parent(s).
+Whenever a student incurs a charge, the District shall send a written notice to the student's parent(s).
 If a pattern of charging continues, administration shall attempt to contact the student's parents and encourage them to complete a free and reduced meal application.

-All charges must be paid within 5 working days, or a payment plan must be established.
+All charges must be paid within five working days, or a payment plan must be established.
 The District will vigorously pursue the collection of outstanding bills and shall, if necessary, rollover debt to the next school year, and shall, when necessary, refer past due accounts to collections.
 Collections fees shall be paid by the parent/guardian.